weleoka/ardeidae/README.md

 * The server will broadast to all addresses in the peersArray, including the one who sent the message.
 This is probably a waste of resources, but also a source of comfort as the client knows that their message has reached, and been processed by the server.
 * The server reports to the hub on a set interval using a HTTP over TCP connection.
 A straight UDP system, more like DNS should suffice.
+* Utilities, SysLogger, DbManager should be split off from Ardeidae server & hub and be maintained as independent modules...
+"Ardeidae dependencies"?

 ## Contributing